anonymous-cityseeker/CitySeeker/README.md

 ### 🗺️ **Enriching Spatial Cognition**
 - **Topology Cognitive Graph (C1)**: In this approach, the VLM is provided with a topological graph of recently traversed segments, which explicitly defines the connectivity between various locations.
-- **Relative Position Maps (C2)**: In contrast, this approach emphasizes the spatial orientation of locations without directly specifying connectivity.
+- **Relative Position Map (C2)**: In contrast, this approach emphasizes the spatial orientation of locations without directly specifying connectivity.
 <p align="center">
 <img src="assets/c1.png" width="95%"/>
 </p>